dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 The specification for the Custom Resource is the same for all the drivers.Below is a list of all the mandatory and optional fields in the Custom Resource specification

 #### Mandatory fields

 **configVersion** - Configuration version - refer [here](#full-list-of-csi-drivers-and-versions-supported-by-the-dell-csm-operator) for appropriate config version
-**replicas**  - Number of replicas for controller plugin - must be set to 1 for all drivers
+**replicas**  - Number of replicas for controller plugin - must be set to 1 for all drivers.

 **dnsPolicy** - Determines the dnsPolicy for the node daemonset.
-Accepted values are `Default`, `ClusterFirst`, `ClusterFirstWithHostNet`, `None`
+Accepted values are `Default`, `ClusterFirst`, `ClusterFirstWithHostNet`, `None`.

-**common** - This field is mandatory and is used to specify common properties for both controller and the node plugin
+**common** - This field is mandatory and is used to specify common properties for both controller and the node plugin.

 * image - driver container image
 * imagePullPolicy - Image Pull Policy of the driver image
 * envs - List of environment variables and their values

 #### Optional fields
-**controller** - List of environment variables and values which are applicable only for controller
+**controller** - List of environment variables and values which are applicable only for controller.

-**node** - List of environment variables and values which are applicable only for node
+**node** - List of environment variables and values which are applicable only for node.

 **sideCars** - Specification for CSI sidecar containers.

 **authSecret** - Name of the secret holding credentials for use by the driver.
-If not specified, the default secret *-creds must exist in the same namespace as driver
+If not specified, the default secret *-creds must exist in the same namespace as driver.

 **tlsCertSecret** - Name of the TLS cert secret for use by the driver.
-If not specified, a secret *-certs must exist in the namespace as driver
+If not specified, a secret *-certs must exist in the namespace as driver.

 **tolerations** - List of tolerations which should be applied to the driver StatefulSet/Deployment and DaemonSet.
-It should be set separately in the controller and node sections if you want separate set of tolerations for them
+It should be set separately in the controller and node sections if you want separate set of tolerations for them.

-**nodeSelector** - Used to specify node selectors for the driver StatefulSet/Deployment and DaemonSet
+**nodeSelector** - Used to specify node selectors for the driver StatefulSet/Deployment and DaemonSet.

-_**Note:**_ The `image` field should point to the correct image tag for version of the driver you are installing.
+>**Note:** The `image` field should point to the correct image tag for version of the driver you are installing.

 ### Supported CSI Drivers